Nightmare Fuel: Wayside School

 - Heck, the effect she has on Louis!
 She had to have inflicted a lot of emotional damage on the guy if he still does everything she says and causes him to turn from being a fun-loving guy to an obnoxious stickler for rules, even after growing up and graduating.

 - In this book, it shows that Ms. Zarves doesn't like being non-existent anymore than the students, and was actually willing to quit her job, until three mysterious men (Who had shown up in previous books) convinced her to stay.
 Who the hell are these men?
 Stalking little kids in pitch dark basements, and have the power to cross the realms of reality itself.
-Though with the theory of Ms. Zarves class being hell, seeing they didn't want her to leave, perhaps these men are the ones
+Though with the theory of Ms. Zarves class being hell, seeing they didn't want her to leave, perhaps these men are the ones who are "really" holding them prisoner.
+Though with that logic, Myron made a deal with The Devil.

 - Miss Nogard tries to kill a BABY by dropping it out of a window!
 For the Evulz!